aws-samples/aws-marketplace-serverless-saas-integration/README.md

 #add a CNAME record to your DNS to route the url you put on your offering to the cloudformation endpoint

-#add the domain used for your maretplace URL to the CNAME on the cloudformation config
+#add the domain used for your marketplace URL to the CNAME on the cloudformation config
 ```
 ### List of parameters

 Parameter name | Description
 ------------ | -------------
-WebsiteS3BucketName | S3 bucket to store the HTML files; Mandatory if CreateRegistrationWebPage is set to true;
+WebsiteS3BucketName | S3 bucket to store the HTML files; Mandatory if CreateRegistrationWebPage is set to true; will be created
-NewSubscribersTableName | Use custome name for the New Subscribers Table; Default value: AWSMarketplaceSubscribers
+NewSubscribersTableName | Use customer name for the New Subscribers Table; Default value: AWSMarketplaceSubscribers
-AWSMarketplaceMeteringRecordsTableName | Use custome name for the Metering Records Table; Default value: AWSMarketplaceMeteringRecords
+AWSMarketplaceMeteringRecordsTableName | Use customer name for the Metering Records Table; Default value: AWSMarketplaceMeteringRecords
 TypeOfSaaSListing | allowed values: contracts_with_subscription, contracts, subscriptions; Default value: contracts_with_subscription
 ProductCode | Product code provided from AWS Marketplace
-EntitlementSNSTopic | SNS topic ARN provided from AWS Marketplace
+EntitlementSNSTopic | SNS topic ARN provided from AWS Marketplace.
+Must exist.
-SubscriptionSNSTopic | SNS topic ARN provided from AWS Marketplace
+SubscriptionSNSTopic | SNS topic ARN provided from AWS Marketplace.
+Must exist.
 CreateRegistrationWebPage | true or false; Default value: true
-MarketplaceTechAdminEmail | Email to be notified on changes requring action
+MarketplaceTechAdminEmail | Email to be notified on changes requiring action
 MarketplaceSellerEmail | Seller SES verified email address